civboot/civboot/blog/0013-civboot-languages.md

 ### Lua Data Structures
-Lua has only 5 explicit types: `nil`, `boolean`, `number`, `string` and `table`
+Lua has only 8 basic types: `nil`, `boolean`, `number`, `string`, `table`, `function`, `userdata` and `thread`

-Internally I will use 8 types: `nil boolean uint str2 number string table node`
+Internally I will use 10 types:
-* nil is represented by a `NULL` pointer and cannot be used as a key in a table
+`nil false true uint str2 number string table function thread userdata`
-* uint: an unsigned integer that fits in the hash value of the metadata (it's value IS its "hash", which we'll discuss)
+* nil is represented by a `NULL` pointer and cannot be used as a key in a table.
-* str2: 2 slot str, max size of `slotsize - 1` where the first byte stores the length.
+  This also means it is not included in the type enum.
-  * So it's maxlen=3 on 32bit systems, maxlen=7 on 64bit systems
+* uint: an unsigned integer that fits in the hash value of the metadata (its value IS its "hash", which we'll discuss)
-* `node` is a node in a table. `table` is the root of the table.
+* str2: 2 slot str, max size `sizeof(S) * 2 - 2`

-> We may also split up `boolean` into separate types of `false` and `true` as a
+  * So up to len 6 on 32bit systems, len 14 on 64bit systems
-> performance improvement (conditional check in a single instruction).
+* `false and true` are separate types so that conditional checks can be done by only masking the type field: both `nil` (all 0's) and `false` will return `0`.

-Every internal Lua type must have the following metadata as its highest byte:
+Every internal Lua type must have the following metadata as its first byte:
 * a bit for ALLOC (allocated vs free) for the slab allocator and GC
 * a bit for MARK to implement a mark-and-sweep garbage collector
-* 3 bits for the type (7 types not including nil)
+* 4 bits for the type
 * the remaining bits store the value itself (for uint and boolean) or the value's hash